MykolajKrusser/psd-to-html-FashionPage/README.md

 # psd-to-react-FashionPage
-my first work with react
+my first work with react, no RWD

 <a href="https://fashion-landing-react.000webhostapp.com/">See LIVE!</a>